-Harry Kane, the pride of England in last summer's World Cup campaign, could just as easily be playing in an Irish jersey.
+English soccer captain Harry Kane could just as easily be playing in an Irish jersey.

-His Irish family is actually Gaelic speakers from the Connemara Gaeltacht and it doesn't get more Irish than that.
+However, based on his Irish roots, Kane's international career could have been very different.
+Kane's Irish family is actually Gaelic speakers from the Connemara Gaeltacht in the west of Ireland and it doesn't get more Irish than that.

 He had a struggling start to his career at Tottenham Hotspur and the Irish soccer officials who monitor English and Scottish players missed him completely.